kaidez/kaidez.com/_posts/2014-09-12-revlon-pro-brands.md

 <a name="atom"></a>
 ### GitHub Atom
-Most of my work for this project was done in the office using [Sublime Text](http://www.sublimetext.com/ "visit Sublime Text") as a development environment but there were a few instances when I did some work at home.
-In those instances, I swapped development environments and used  [Atom](https://atom.io/ "visit Atom"), a web-based text editor that [GitHub](https://github.com/ "visit GitHub") released to beta a few months ago from this blog post.
+[Sublime Text](http://www.sublimetext.com/ "visit Sublime Text") was my primary development environment for this project, but there were a few instances when I switched to [Atom](https://atom.io/ "visit Atom").
+Which is a web editor that [GitHub](https://github.com/ "visit GitHub") released to beta a few months ago from this blog post.

 Atom definitely "takes inspiration" from Sublime Text in terms custom configuration...many features that needed to be installed in Sublime as third-party packages are native in Atom.